cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

     *= Authentication*
     *= Apple bobbing*

 - "I wonder if the hacker managed to gain authentication?
-Select the definition of authenctication" *= the process of confirming the truth or correctness of the claimed artefact or identity* *= the process of granting permission to someone/thing do some action (e.g., access files)* *= the process of hanging a picture on the wall*
+Select the definition of authentication" *= the process of confirming the truth or correctness of the claimed artefact or identity* *= the process of granting permission to someone/thing do some action (e.g., access files)* *= the process of hanging a picture on the wall*